szczyglis-dev/py-gpt/docs/source/intro.rst

 * Crontab / Task scheduler included.
 * Built-in ``Python/OS`` tool with real-time Python / IPython execution.
 * Manages files and attachments with options to upload, download, and organize.
+* Supports inline ``@`` mentions for current attachments and files/directories from the active workdir.
-* Context history with the capability to revert to previous contexts (long-term memory).
+* Context history with the capability to revert to previous contexts (long-term memory), plus optional experimental advanced context handling for very long conversations.
+* Supports project-specific ``AGENTS.md`` rules for the main agent in Chat with Agents.

 * Allows you to easily manage prompts with handy editable presets.
 * Provides an intuitive operation and interface.
 * Includes a notepad.